qurami/smart-notes-api-quickstart/EMBEDDABLE_VIRTUAL_TUTOR.md

 ## Overview

-Smart Notes Embeddable Virtual Tutor provide partners with the ability to integrate the Smart Notes Virtual Tutor in their own application.

 To get access to the Embeddable Virtual Tutor you must first purchase a Smart Notes license.

 ## Integrate Embeddable Virtual Tutor